Drew Dutton, M.Ed., LPC, LCDC

 Drew Joined Phoenix House in 2013 as the Clinical Manger.
 At Phoenix House, Drew has worked to build a treatment model that focuses on solutions and uses hands-on, experiential learning.
 Drew is the author of the I CAN model currently utilized across Phoenix House of Texas.

 When not at work, Drew teaches and plays guitar and enjoys spending time with his wife, Jennifer, and yellow lab, Maverick.
-Drew serves on various committees in the field of counseling and substance abuse throughout DFW, and is an adjunct professor at TCU teaching addictions counseling for graduate students.
+Drew serves on various committees in the field of counseling and substance abuse throughout DFW, and is an adjunct professor at Texas Christian University teaching addictions counseling for graduate students.
 Drew is also completing his MBA at Baylor University.

 Megan Olson, M.Ed., LPC, LCDC